Guanguanshan/ML-Basics/README.md

 # Notes

-该仓库目前主要作为：
+This repository currently serves as:

-- 学习记录
+- a machine learning learning log
-- 算法实现练习
+- algorithm implementation practice
-- 数学理解整理
+- mathematical understanding notes
-- 研究生阶段前的基础积累
+- preparation for future research work

-后续会持续更新。
+The repository will continue to be updated over time.